ntlind/python_utilities/README.md

 - `io`: saving and loading pandas DataFrames, dask DataFrames, and dicts
 - `dataframes`: filtering, transforming, and compressing pandas and dask dataframes
 - `timeseries`: datetime-specific functions for handling timeseries data
-- `helpers`: various utility functions, including is_ checks and OS shortcuts
+- `utils`: various utility functions, including is_ checks and OS shortcuts
 - `testing`: sample dataframes and profilers that I use in testing

 I also use this repo to review CI/CD best practices with my team, including automated testing using [GitHub Actions](https://github.com/features/actions) and badging as a forcing function.